 - Location: 1002 22nd Street, Santa Monica, California 90403, USA

 I loved the idea of leaving the house intact… I came up with the idea of building the new house around it.
 We were told there were ghosts in the house… I decided they were ghosts of Cubism.
 The windows… I wanted to make them look like they were crawling out of this thing.
 At night, because this glass is tipped it mirrors the light in… So when you’re sitting at this table you see all these cars going by, you see the moon in the wrong place… the moon is over there but it reflects here… and you think it’s up there and you don’t know where the hell you are…

 Frank Gehry’s House in Santa Monica Photographs

 Though it was renovated more than ten years after Gehry opened his architecture firm, the residence was the architect’s first work to attract widespread attention.
-As his home, it was also his first project for which he did not have a client to please, which gave him the freedom to explore ideas about different materials and to take significant risks.
-At this point in his career, Frank Gehry couldn’t afford to build his dream house, so the project began with a modest two-story bungalow in Santa Monica that had been found and purchased by his wife at an affordable price.
+As his home was also his first project for which he did not have a client to please, giving him the freedom to explore ideas about different materials and take significant risks.
+Frank Gehry couldn’t afford to build his dream house at this point in his career, so the project began with a modest two-story bungalow in Santa Monica that had been found and purchased by his wife at an affordable price.
 Though he decided to leave the house itself intact, Gehry also wanted to do something with it, something that would put his mark on it before moving in.

 I became fascinated with creating a shell around it [that would] define the house by only showing parts of the old house in an edited fashion….
 I began to engage the house in a dialogue by cutting away from it, exposing some parts and covering up others.